-What I remember about the year my mother was a Girl Scout leader was that she went to the yard and cut armloads of lilacs after she got roped into making the centerpieces for the troop’s thank-you luncheon.
+What I remember about the year my mother was a Girl Scout leader was that after she got roped into making the centerpieces for the troop’s thank-you luncheon she went to the yard and cut armloads of lilacs.

-Above: Crushed lilacs.
-There is no other perfume as synonymous with nostalgia or with loss.
+Crushed lilacs: the fragrance can instantly evoke nostalgia and loss.
 Walt Whitman understood this when he wrote the first lines of his great elegy to Abraham Lincoln, after the president was assassinated during lilac season: “When lilacs last in the door-yard bloom’d…I mourn’d—and yet shall mourn with ever-returning spring.”

-Above: It did matter, though.
-Her last-minute lilacs turned out to be a great improvement over the earlier version, because the jumbled-up messiness invited you to stick your nose into the center of each vase to take a deep inhale.
+It did matter, though.
+Her last-minute lilacs turned out to be a great improvement over the earlier version, because they were an invitation to lean into the center of each vase to take a deep inhale.
+In the end my mother’s lilacs were a wild tumble purple perfume.
 Which is how I encourage you to arrange yours, as well.

 You need to login or register to view and manage your bookmarks.

 Have a Question or Comment About This Post?Join the conversation